 Which objectives is the Federal Government pursuing?

-The Federal Government and the EU as a whole are seeking a fair withdrawal agreement with the UK that regulates the disentanglement in as smooth a way as possible and limits the damage that will inevitably be caused by Brexit.
+The Federal Government and the EU as a whole are seeking a fair withdrawal agreement with the UK that regulates the disentanglement in as smooth a way as possible and largely limits the damage that will inevitably be caused by Brexit.
 One of the Federal Government’s priorities for the negotiations is to safeguard the interests of German citizens.
 Another focus is on averting any damage that Brexit could cause to the European Union at large.
-This aspect is important particularly for businesses, as well as for transnational science and research.
+This aspect is important particularly for businesses, as well as for science and research.

 What role is the Federal Foreign Office playing?